Data hacked from U.S. government dates back to 1985: U.S. official

 In December, U.S. officials moved swiftly to accuse North Korea of being behind a high-profile attack on Sony (6758.T) over a movie depicting the assassination of North Korea's leader, and Obama vowed that the United States would respond.

-Some lawmakers and defense officials want a more aggressive U.S. stance against cyber breaches, including legislation to strengthen U.S. cyber defenses.
+Some lawmakers and defence officials want a more aggressive U.S. stance against cyber breaches, including legislation to strengthen U.S. cyber defences.
 But the administration is likely to move cautiously in response to any Chinese role, mindful of the potential harm from escalating cyber warfare between the world's two biggest economies.

 The Federal Bureau of Investigation has launched a probe of the OPM attack, and vowed that it would bring to account those responsible for the hacking.